lundbergm/home-app/README.md

 ## TODO

-- log thermostat values to db
 - run thermostat conf from db
 - scale prices to öre
 - retry all connections with modbus on fail
+- indicate state on thermostats

+- log thermostat values to db
 - deprecate spot-price-service